Indore: Sirpur Lake

 The Sirpur Lake is the most important bird-watching site in Malwa.
 It is a Ramsar site located on Dhar Road in Indore.
 It is known for more than 180 species of resident and migratory birds.
-It was restored to a viable bird habitat from a heavily encroached pool over four decades since 1980 by Padmashri Bhalu Mondhe and his NGO The Nature Volunteers, and was declared an Important Bird and Biodiversity Area in 2015-16.
+It was restored to a viable bird habitat from a heavily encroached pool over four decades since 1980 by Padmashri Bhalu Mondhe and his NGO The Nature Volunteers, and was declared an Important Bird and Biodiversity Area in 2015–16.

 It is one of the most important bird habitats in Malwa region.
 Another Ramsar site near Indore is Yashwant Sagar.

 Pitra Parvat

 Pitra Parvat is known for the statue of Lord Hanuman situated there.
-The sculpture is made with 8 elements in golden color.
+The sculpture is made with 8 elements in golden colour.
 It took 125 workers and 7 years to complete the statue of the deity Lord Hanuman.
 Also present there, is a temple that has the small statue of Lord Hanuman for the devotees to worship.
 Lord Hanuman is seen sitting in the lap of Mother Anjani in this temple.

+Pitreshwar Hanuman Temple, located at Pitru Parvat on Bijasan Road in Indore, is known for its 72-foot tall Ashtadhatu statue of Lord Hanuman.
+Unlike typical depictions, this statue presents Hanuman in a meditative posture, making it a unique spiritual and cultural landmark.
+The site has become a popular tourist destination, combining religious significance with natural beauty and environmental awareness.

+Annapurna Temple

+Annapurna Temple, located in Indore, Madhya Pradesh, is a prominent Hindu temple dedicated to Goddess Annapurna, the deity of nourishment.
+Inspired by the architecture of South Indian temples, the temple features a towering gopuram, intricate carvings, and vibrant sculptures.
+It is not only a place of worship but also a cultural and architectural attraction in the city.
+The temple complex also houses shrines dedicated to Lord Shiva, Lord Hanuman, and Kal Bhairav.
+It is a popular destination for devotees and tourists alike.